okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 via your existing website
 -------------------------

-The system which will be most familiar to your web content teams is to provide files for download from webpages.
+The system which will be most familiar to your web content team is to provide files for download from webpages.
 Just as you currently provide access to discussion documents, data files are perfectly happy to be made available this way.

 One difficulty with this approach is that it is very difficult for an outsider to discover where to find updated information.
-This option places quite a bit of burden on the people creating tools with your data.
+This option places some burden on the people creating tools with your data.

 via 3rd party sites